chromium/chromium/docs/clang_static_analyzer.md

 Other types of false positives and their suppressions:
 * Unreachable code paths.
 To suppress, add the `ANALYZER_SKIP_THIS_PATH();` directive to the relevant code block.
 * Dead stores.
-To suppress, use the macro `ANALYZER_ALLOW_UNUSED(my_var)`.
+To suppress, use `[[maybe_unused]]`.
 This also suppresses dead store warnings on conventional builds without static analysis enabled!

 See the definitions of the `ANALYZER_*` macros in base/logging.h for more detailed information about how the annotations are implemented.